 The Restructuring definition is subject to a Default Requirement, which means that the restructured indebtedness must be an amount at least equal to the Default Requirement, defined in Section 4.8(a), in order to constitute a Restructuring.

+Section 4.7(a)(v) of the Definitions provides that a Restructuring, with respect to one or more Obligations, occurs if there is any change in the currency or composition of any payment of interest or principal.

+It has been suggested that changes to a currency which is not, as of the date of the change, one of a prescribed set of currencies should fall within the ambit of this provision whether or not a loss occurs upon the currency conversion.
+Any amendment which may be decided upon will be made by way of a Supplement to the Definitions.

 Questions have been raised by market participants as to the appropriate applicability of the Restructuring Credit Event.
 In the end, the parties to a Credit Derivative Transaction must determine whether Restructuring as defined in the Definitions (and, if applicable, as supplemented by the Restructuring Supplement) is an appropriate Credit Event to be included in the Credit Derivative Transaction.